 Locally Owned Company with National Resources

-SERVPRO of Clear Lake is locally owned and operated—so we live and work here too and are proud to be part of this community.
+SERVPRO of Clear Lake and League City East is locally owned and operated—so we live and work here too and are proud to be part of this community.
 We are also part of a national network of over 1,600 Franchises with special Disaster Recovery Teams placed strategically throughout the country to respond to large scale disasters.